 Five bars, two floors, and an outdoor area?
 The Front Door is MASSIVE and can accommodate about 500 people on its busiest nights.
 It’s most popular with a younger crowd, and a DJ takes over later in the evening making it more of a club than traditional pub scene.
 Still, its a good place to dance, and they offer great food until 9pm.

-A smaller, cozy Pub, Tig Coili is another well-known pub in Galway’s city centre.
+A smaller, cozy Pub, Tig Choili is another well-known pub in Galway’s city centre.
 If you are looking for a place to experience traditional Irish music, this is where to come.
 A good mix of both locals and tourists come to spend some time here.
-It’s one of Galway’s best pubs if you are looking for an authentic trad experience.
+Big Choili is one of the best pubs in Galway if you are looking for an authentic trad experience.

 While it’s a popular spot for the locals, most tourists will walk right past Freeney’s; not even realizing it’s a pub.
-Their loss, because Freeney’s is part of the Irish Whisky Trail and has over 50 different Irish whiskeys to choose from.
-If you’re a whisky fan, don’t leave Galway without visiting Freeney’s.
+It’s their loss though because Freeney’s is part of the Irish Whisky Trail and has over 50 different Irish whiskeys to choose from.
+If you’re a whisky fan, don’t leave Ireland without visiting this Galway pub.

 The Kings Head